- You start with 3 hits.

 You can always remove yourself from a combat scene entirely by putting your finger in the air, moving away and then dropping to zero hits and becoming incapacitated.
 Call STOP THE GAME if you're unable to safely move away.
 Some combat scenes may have in-character mechanisms to allow non-combatants to stay out of the encounter.

 Players can also decide to be non-contact.
 A non-contact player wears a flourescent yellow band, which indicates to other players they shouldn't hit you.
 You cannot wield weapons while non-contact, but can use other abilities, including offensive ones.
-Non-contact is distinct from non-combat; there is a procedure for other characters you attack you, and they should feel free to attack a non-contact player using this procedure if they deem it appropriate.
+Non-contact is distinct from non-combat; there is a procedure for other characters to attack a non-contact player, and you should feel free to attack a non-contact player using this procedure if you deem it appropriate.